PlayStation Network: History

+The PlayStation Network was now run by both Sony Computer Entertainment and Sony Network Entertainment International.
+From February 8, 2012, PSN accounts were converted into Sony Entertainment Network accounts, which had newly launched, to be used with all other online media services offered by the Sony Entertainment Network.

 In July 2012, Sony Computer Entertainment announced that they had acquired video game streaming service Gaikai for $380 million.
 The acquisition was later strengthened when Sony acquired the assets of Gaikai's market rival OnLive.
 At the Consumer Electronics Show in January 2014, Sony announced that Gaikai's technology would be used to power PlayStation Now; a new cloud-based gaming service that allows people to play PlayStation games on a variety of devices.
 During 2014, Sony rolled out the service in North America on PlayStation 3 and PlayStation 4 in beta form as a means for users to test performance and pricing structures.

-On December 25, 2014, PlayStation Network and Xbox Live suffered network disruption after a denial-of-service attack.
+On December 25, 2014, PlayStation Network and Xbox Live suffered a network disruption after a denial-of-service attack.
 Both services were flooded with millions of inauthentic connection requests, making it hard for genuine users to establish a connection.
 Functionality was restored on December 26, with some users experiencing difficulties in the days that followed.
 On January 1, 2015, Sony announced that users would be compensated for the downtime with a five-day extension to PlayStation Plus memberships.

 Formerly the gaming provision of the much broader Sony Entertainment Network, the PlayStation Network became Sony's premier entertainment service in 2015, unifying games, music, television and video.
 While synonymous with gaming, Sony said the PlayStation Network had evolved to become a "comprehensive digital entertainment brand".
-The SEN name is still used in some places.

-User information
+In April 2024, Sony announced that it would begin to offer PSN features on PlayStation Studios-published games for Microsoft Windows (the Xbox Studios-published games), beginning with Ghost of Tsushima Director's Cut; the game will offer optional PSN integration, including an overlay with access to social features and Trophies.

+On October 1, 2024, the PlayStation Network had a global outage that suspended all of its services for all users for seven hours.
+Sony Interactive Entertainment never disclosed the reason for the outage.
+Another global outage occurred on February 8, 2025, that suspended all of its services for almost twenty-four hours, making it the second such incident to occur within six months.
+Sony offered an apology and a compensation for affected gamers, but this offer was criticised.

+Availability

+PlayStation Network is available in every country and territory except in North Korea, Philippines, Russia and Vietnam.

+On March 9, 2022, PlayStation announced that it suspended operations of PlayStation Network and PlayStation Store in Russia in response to the 2022 Russian invasion of Ukraine.